2027 Chevrolet Bolt EV in blue parked at Canadian dealership with mountains

 Energy management: the Ultium platform's energy management system handles regen braking calibration, HVAC efficiency routing (knowing when to pre-heat vs. use cabin air recirculation), and charging speed optimisation more intelligently than the BEV2 ever could.
 This doesn't show up in a spec sheet but it shows up in your monthly electricity bill and your actual range experience.

 For buyers who've owned an older Bolt or who've heard horror stories about the original's software quality: the 2027 model is categorically different.
 Ultium is GM's competitive answer to Tesla's software-first approach.
-It's not at Tesla's level — GM still lags on the seamlessness of the Tesla ecosystem — but it's no longer an embarrassment.
+It's not at Tesla's level — GM still lags on the polish of the Tesla ecosystem — but it's no longer an embarrassment.

 The EV Ownership Satisfaction Data: What It Tells Us About the Segment